obruendl/linux_driver_tutorial/doc/05_uio_driver.md

 ## Overview

 Writing a Linux driver always imposes the risk of crashing the whole kernel.
-Additionally drivers are hard to debug, so whenever possible, it should be avoided writing kernel code.
+Additionally drivers are hard to debug, so whenever possible, writing kernel code should be avoided.

 In order to achieve this, Linux provides a generalized user-space I/O driver (UIO).
 The idea is to move the logic of the driver itself into the user space and only have a very simple kernel module that tells the generalized driver which addresses etc. to use.